Okinawan kobudō: Sai

-The sai is a three-pronged hitting weapon designated as a truncheon, sometimes mistakenly believed to be a variation on a small, hand-held rake; a tool used to create furrows in the ground.
-This is highly unlikely as metal on Okinawa was in short supply at this time and a stick would have served this purpose more satisfactorily for a poor commoner, or Heimin.
-The sai appears similar to a short sword, which is sharp at the end but is not bladed.
-The weapon is metal and of the truncheon class with its length dependent upon the forearm of the user.
-The two shorter prongs on either side of the main prong are used for trapping (and sometimes breaking) other weapons such as a sword or bo.
-A form known as nunti sai, sometimes called manji sai (due to its appearance resembling the swastika kanji) has the two shorter prongs pointed in opposite directions.
+The sai is a pointed melee weapon resembling a short-handled trident, sometimes mistakenly believed to be a variation on a small, hand-held rake.
+This is highly unlikely as metal on Okinawa was in short supply at this time and a stick would have served this purpose more satisfactorily for a poor commoner.
+The sai appears similar to a short sword, but is not bladed, being only sharp at the points of the prongs.
+The weapon is made of metal with the main prong's length dependent upon the forearm of the user.
+The two shorter side prongs on the opposite sides of the main prong are used for catching, trapping, and breaking other weapons such as a sword or bo.
+A version of the weapon known as nunti sai or manji sai (due to its appearance resembling the swastika kanji) has the two shorter side prongs point in the opposite directions.